Highly effective data teams

 Seek first to understand, then to be understood.

-The data science team does not operate independently — just like every other team.
-The work is useful if it’s rooted in what the company can realistically accomplish.
+The data team does not operate independently — just like every other team.
+The work is useful if it’s rooted in what the company can accomplish.
 Effective data teams understand the capabilities of their cross-functional collaborators in acting upon the results and recommendations.

 Effective data teams are in sync with all cross-functional collaborators.
 The team culture is such that collaboration is prized over competition.
 Teams achieve more than individuals working independently.